Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 39,260 people, 15,633 houses or apartments, and a median cost of homes of $165,889, Atlantic City real estate values are some of the lowest in New Jersey, although compared to real estate around the nation, Atlantic City homes are still considered rather expensive.
+With a population of 37,804, 15,404 total housing units (homes and apartments), and a median house value of $161,277, Atlantic City real estate values are some of the lowest in New Jersey, although compared to real estate around the nation, Atlantic City homes are still considered rather expensive.

-Large apartment complexes or high rise apartments are the single most common housing type in Atlantic City, accounting for 51.57% of the city's housing units.
-Other types of housing that are prevalent in Atlantic City include duplexes, homes converted to apartments or other small apartment buildings ( 18.68%), single-family detached homes ( 17.72%), and a few row houses and other attached homes ( 11.82%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Atlantic City, accounting for 50.06% of the city's housing units.
+Other types of housing that are prevalent in Atlantic City include duplexes, homes converted to apartments or other small apartment buildings ( 18.96%), single-family detached homes ( 16.91%), and a few row houses and other attached homes ( 14.00%).
+Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 Atlantic City's housing was primarily built during this period, from the '40s through the '60s.
-A full 34.93% of the city's housing hails from this era.
-Other housing ages represented in Atlantic City include homes built between 1970-1999 ( 33.04%) and housing constructed before 1939 ( 26.17%).
-There's also some housing in Atlantic City built between 2000 and later ( 5.85%).
+A full 33.30% of the city's housing hails from this era.
+Other housing ages represented in Atlantic City include homes built before 1939 ( 30.85%) and housing constructed between 1970-1999 ( 29.06%).
+There's also some housing in Atlantic City built between 2000 and later ( 6.79%).

 Notably, Atlantic City's appreciation rate in the latest quarter is one of the lowest in America.